fw-ai/cookbook/README.md

 # Showcasing Your Work

 Built something cool with Fireworks?
 We’d love to feature your project in our [Showcase](./showcase).
-If you have a project you'd like to contribute, check out the [Built with Fireworks guide](./built_with_fireworks.md) for how to submit your project!
+If you have a project you'd like to contribute, check out the [Fireworks-In-Action guide](./showcase/fireworks_in_action.md) for how to submit your project!

 # Integrations